cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ~~~~
 {: #arc title="Reference Architecture of Network Digital Twin" artwork-align="center"}

-Section 4 described functional characteristics or elements of NDTs in four principal classes:
+Section 4 describes functional characteristics or elements of NDT in four principal classes:
 data, models, interfaces, and mappings (it also referred to logic associated with the operation
 and use of NDTs).